Meet AERO's Board and senior managers.

 Dr Emma Burns

-Head shot of Dr Emma Burns
+A close-up black and white portrait of Dr Emma Burns

 Dr Emma Burns is an Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) Fellow and Senior Lecturer of educational psychology at the Macquarie School of Education.
 Emma graduated magna cum laude with a BA in neuroscience from Boston University and received her PhD in educational psychology from University of New South Wales.
 Emma has over 40 peer-reviewed publications.
 She has conducted collaborative research with over 30 schools across Australia and provides ongoing research support and consultations for schools and industry.